 Also Read: Are All Motherboards the Same Size?

-How to Check Form Factor of Motherboard?
+How to Check the Form Factor of the Motherboard?

-With the knowledge of what different motherboard form factors are and what they look like, it should be fairly simple to check your motherboard’s form factor.
+Knowing what different motherboard form factors are and what they look like, it should be fairly simple to check your motherboard’s form factor.

 There are essentially four ways: